CodeAndCake/AppsFromScratch/sessions/04/README.md

 ### `class` attribute

-Targeting your elements by simply using their tag name (like `p`, `h1` and so on) has worked fine up until now.
+Targeting your elements by simply using their name (like `p`, `h1` and so on) has worked fine up until now.

 But...

-* What if you want to apply different styles to your paragraphs `p`?
+* What if you want to apply different styles to different paragraphs `p`?
 * What if some of the same styles are applied to several elements, and you find you're repeating yourself?

 <!--You can use `class` to target your elements more specifically and create different appearances for the same *type* of element.-->